mozilla/MozDef/docs/source/alert_development_guide.rst

   docker-compose -f docker/compose/docker-compose.yml -f docker/compose/dev-alerts.yml -p mozdef up

-This will start up all the containers for a mozdef environment and allow you an adhoc alerts container to work in that loads the /alerts directory as a volume in the container.
+This will start up all the containers for a mozdef environment and in addition will allow you an adhoc alerts container to work in that loads the /alerts directory as a volume in the container.
 To run the alert you are developing you will need to edit the alerts/files/config.py file as detailed above to schedule your alert.
 You will also need to edit it to reference the container environment as follows
 ::